opensciencegrid/dosar/docs/Materials/11-HandlingFailure.md

 ## Challenge

 If you have time, add an extra node to the DAG.
-Copy our original "simple" program, but make it exit with a 1 instead of a 0.
+Copy our original `simple` program, but make it exit with a 1 instead of a 0.
 DAGMan would consider this a failure, but you'll tell DAGMan that it's really a success.
 This is reasonable--many real world programs use a variety of return codes, and you might need to help DAGMan distinguish success from failure.

 Write a POST script that checks the return value.
 Check [the Condor manual](http://www.cs.wisc.edu/condor/manual/v7.8/2_10DAGMan_Applications.html#dagman:SCRIPT) to see how to describe your post script.